PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Creator Dan Harmon wanted to write a show based on his personal community college experience with a study group that, despite having different personalities and backgrounds, meshed well together.
 After developing the pilot in 2008, Harmon focused on casting the actors who would best exemplify his writing.
 Several well-known actors signed on to the show after reading the scripts, including E! comedy talk show host Joel McHale, AMC drama series Mad Men actress Allison Brie, The Hangover actor Ken Jeong and Academy Award winning actor Chevy Chase.

 After running three seasons, Sony Pictures Television executives fired Dan Harmon from his position as the showrunner in May 2012, replacing him with writers David Guarascio and Moses Port.
 A few hours after the news spread online, Harmon issued a response in a blog post revealing that he was informed about the decision through social media.
 Reflecting the loyal support of his fanbase, Harmon’s blog post on Tumblr received more than 12,000 notes and his name became a trending topic on Twitter.
+After a fourth season heavily criticized by fans and critics, Harmon returned as showrunner for the fifth season.
+The fifth season premiered on January 2nd, 2014, and the finale aired on April 17th, 2014.

 As of July 2012, the series has completed three seasons and performed an average of 4.49 million viewers per season, a figure that is considered less than impressive in comparison to other shows in NBC’s Thursday primetime lineup.
 Despite its struggle with viewership, the series has received several critical acclaims; In 2010, Community received a positive rating of 88/100 by Metacritic, the #2 ranking in the A.V.
 Club’s list of the 25 best television series in 2010 and the Best Comedy Series of both 2010 and 2011 by the gaming site IGN.
 Additionally in 2011, Community was named as one of the top five shows of the year on Paste Magazine, The Huffington Post, Hulu and TV.com.